-- First year students typically have little knowledge of what it is like to be a university student and how this differs from their previous experience of education.
-While the First Seven Weeks initiative and this Digital Learning Student Resource Pack provide lots of information and support for students, it is also important for lecturers to acknowledge and address some issues that may remain and may be relevant to students' successful engagement in the module.
-Communicating and building a professional rapport with the students you are teaching will be critical during this type of learning experience.
-There are a myriad opportunities and means to accomplish this in the online environment as laid out in this Building Rapport in the Online Teaching Space guidelines.
-This equally stands for blended teaching, for example, the need for self-management and motivation in attending lectures and managing deadlines and study, the importance of engaging with the university environment and also information on the various avenues and supports that exist to help the student to adjust to university life and this often-self-directed learning experience. - In relation to introducing your own module, present the learning outcomes of the module.
+• First year students typically have little knowledge of what it is like to be a university student and how this differs from their previous experience of education.
+While the First Seven Weeks initiative provides lots of information and support for students, it is also important for lecturers to acknowledge and address some issues that may remain and are relevant to the engagement in their module.
+As students engage with Brightspace for the first time, they can engage with relevant supports as outlined on the LevUL Up event calendar which includes an Introduction to Brightspace for Students daily drop-in workshop that runs for the first three academic weeks.

+• Communicating and building a professional rapport with the students you are teaching will be critical during their learning experience.
+Highlighting the need for self-management and motivation in attending lectures and managing deadlines and study, the importance of engaging with the university environment and information on the various avenues and supports that exist to help the student to adjust to university life.

+• In relation to introducing your own module, present the learning outcomes of the module.
 Highlight the What's in it for me from the student perspective.
 Explain the value of the module and where it fits in the semester and within the overall programme.
 A graphic can be useful to illustrate this showing how the modules link together.
-If each course team member does this, students can be very clear on how each module may inform the next. - Students will want to know the answers to the following questions and so a commentary on your module outline and some time spent discussing the following is important: - What is the added value of attending your lectures? - What can they expect in terms of the learning experience for the module? - What is online?
-What is on-campus? - What are your contact hours and what is the best way to contact you with questions?
+If each course team member does this, students can be very clear on how each module may inform the next.

+• Students will want to know the answers to the following questions and so a commentary on your module outline and some time spent discussing the following is important:

+- What is the added value of attending your lectures? - What can they expect in terms of the learning experience for the module? - What are your contact hours and what is the best way to contact you with questions?
 On your module site, set out clear times of day, and days each week, when you will be available online. - What do you expect from the students?
-It is worth explaining very explicitly your expectations in relation to attendance, participation, course work and submission ground rules at this stage and your rationale for these and any support you can give in this regard. - What does the student need to do in order to perform really well in this module? - It can be useful to follow up with a group question on what students expect from you and explore these at this first lecture.
+It is worth explaining very explicitly your expectations in relation to attendance, participation, course work and submission ground rules at this stage and your rationale for these and any support you can give in this regard. - What do they need to do to increase their chances of performing well in this module? - How can they start preparing for the assessments that are part of this module?

+• It can be useful to follow up with a group question on what students expect from you and explore these at this first lecture.
 For example, asking questions can really engage the students.

 For example, what goals/expectations do you have for this module?
 What have you heard about this module?
 Have you any concerns at this point?

-- You can take this a step further and agree a learning contract between you, the lecturer, and the students.
-This learning contract (Hunt & Chalmers, 2012:30) can include the following elements: - student expectations of the module - student expectations of their classmates - student expectations of the lecturer - student commitment to attendance, participation, reading, etc - student concerns about the module and how s/he will deal with these concerns.
+• You can take this a step further and agree a learning contract between you, the lecturer, and the students.
+This learning contract (Hunt & Chalmers, 2012:30) can include the following elements:

+- student expectations of the module, their classmates and the lecturer. - student commitment to attendance, participation, reading, etc. - student concerns about the module and how they will deal with these concerns.

-This can be shared on the VLE or emailed to the students afterwards.
-A good example is that by Jeffrey Pfeffer (2010) who provides his students with a very comprehensive course outline including his expectations and deliverables:
+This can be shared on Brightspace or emailed to the students afterwards.
+A good example is by Jeffrey Pfeffer (2010) who provides his students with a very comprehensive course outline including his expectations and deliverables: